 For those common scenarios that you can’t seem to avoid, try these game-changing phrases to shut down the body-bashing.

-1. Inner Self Talk
+1. Inner self-talk

 “Talking badly about our bodies can distract us from deeper, less conscious issues we don’t want to face, putting the focus on something we think we can control,” Koenig explains.

 The scene: At a party, a friend pulls you aside to voice her disapproval of a mutual acquaintance’s eating or exercise habits.

 Or steer away from the physical: “Well, I’m not friends with her because of how she eats or what she does at the gym.
 I love her because she’s funny, smart, and loyal, and she lives near my favorite pizza joint.”

 And if your companion continues to talk smack, Koenig suggests these words of wisdom: “I’m uncomfortable focusing on what other people eat or weigh.
 It’s really none of our business.
 I don’t like to be judged on what I eat or weigh.
 Do you?”

 The scene: You’ve just wrapped up dinner out with friends, and one or more of them starts agonizing about having eaten something other than salad or “indulging” in “too much” dessert.
 “This will all go straight to my hips!” they say.

-But actively putting ourselves down, playing into someone else’s cycle of self-criticism, or commenting on people’s weights and eating habits doesn’t do anybody (or any mind) any good.
+But actively putting ourselves down, playing into a friend’s cycle of self-criticism, or being snarky about other people’s weights and eating habits doesn’t do anybody (or any mind) any good.